Annyqh/password-manager/README.md

 - As a user, I want to be able to view the accounts in my account manager.
 - As a user, I want to be able to remove an account in my account manager.
 - As a user, I want to be able to find out how secure my password is.
+- As a user, I want to be able to save my password manager to file (if I so choose)
+- As a user, I want to be able to be able to load my password manager from file (if I so choose)